Much like The Jerusalem Post, the Maccabiah Games came from humble beginnings to

 staying on the map, not just in sport, but in everything.”

-the first sportsman to be awarded the Israel Prize in 1979 and many Jewish
+became the first sportsman to be awarded the Israel Prize in 1979 and many

-athletes from across the world have since followed in his footsteps in making
+Jewish athletes from across the world have since followed in his footsteps in

-Israel their home after participating in the Maccabiah.
+making Israel their home after participating in the Maccabiah.2.
+Agnes

-Unlike Mark Spitz, who tops the list, Keleti arrived at her first Maccabiah in
+Unlike Spitz, Keleti arrived at her first Maccabiah in 1957 with her

-1957 with her legendary status long secured.
-The gymnast won 10 Olympic medals
+legendary status long secured.
+The gymnast won 10 Olympic medals over three

-over three Games, including five gold medals, placing her seventh all-time among
+Games, including five gold medals, placing her seventh all-time among women

-women athletes for most Olympic medals.
-Keleti would have likely won at least
+athletes for most Olympic medals.
+Keleti would have likely won at least several

-several more had it not been for World War II.
+more had it not been for the Second World War.

 Born in Hungary in 1921,